balqui/prefscript/docs/doc.md

 Scripts contain mainly function definitions.

-They may contain as well comments and docstrings, starting at either the mark `#` or the mark `//` and spanning until the end of the line.
+They may contain as well comments, starting at either the mark `#` or the mark `//` and spanning until the end of the line.
 They may contain also `#pragma` instructions, handled by an ad-hoc preprocessor and explained below, or the word `import` followed by a filename in double quotes: it will search for a script of that name, adding the ".prfs" extension if necessary, and will read and have subsequently available all the function definitions there.
-It is expected that many uses will be `import "std"` which will bring in all the function definitions in the file `std.prfs` provided at installation time in a folder called `stdprfs`.
+It is expected that many scripts will specify `import "std"` which will bring in all the function definitions in the file `std.prfs` provided at installation time in a folder called `stdprfs`.
 Accordingly, in order not to "shadow" that file, it is not allowed that a